How to Launch a Successful BYOD Policy for State & Local Government

 - Establish a security mindset that acknowledges the challenges inherent to mobile devices while realistically and effectively mitigating as many risks as possible.
 For example, some state and local governments might choose to limit the initial range of devices to one manufacturer or operating system.
 This way, they can expand worker options in a controlled setting — supporting every platform and device would be an impossible task for any IT department.

 - Implement data loss protection methods.
 While the devices themselves have some value, they pale in comparison to the sensitive data they grant access to.
-Focus on tracking and setting up security measures to guard data as it moves from the network core to the edge and back.
+Focus on tracking and setting up devices security measures to guard data as it moves from the network core to the edge and back.
 Ensure that almost no data is stored on the mobile device itself.

-Managing device risk for government IT solutions
+Managing device security for government IT solutions

 As the number of foreign-owned device manufacturers increases, supply chain security also becomes a hot topic.
-Agencies are wise to vet technology vendors, asking: “How do you secure your supply chain?”
+Agencies are wise to vet technology vendors by asking, “How do you secure your supply chain?”
 Agencies need to ensure the security of network devices from the manufacture through installation and deployment.
 They must also combat instances where something embedded into the hardware or firmware of the device may present a security compromise.
 Therefore, device discovery needs to include a supply chain element that defines and tracks the logistical path of hardware, software and applications along their entire lifecycle.

 Here again, an understanding of the missions served by state and local government IT teams requires a holistic and comprehensive security mentality that spans far beyond the firewalls of the network.
 Device risk management must peer back to the hardware vendors of such devices, as well as forward to their deployment for a mobile workforce and constituency.